Parent Handbook 2018-2019 Parent-Handbook-2018-2019 (click for downloadable .pdf file)

 We believe that children are an amazing part of God’s creation, and should be given every opportunity to develop to their fullest the various gifts God has given them.
 Each child should consider his or her own unique significance in God’s world, and have a positive mental attitude toward himself/herself and others.
 Maple Tree is committed to the wondrous task of introducing children to God’s world and cooperating with parents in the awesome process of growth and discovery.

 If the children need to be relocated due to a fire, other natural or man-made disasters, the preschoolers will be relocated to Grandville Public Library, 4055 Maple St. SW, Grandville, MI 49418.
-The staff will contact parents by phone calls or texts.
+The staff will contact parents by the Remind app, phone calls, and/or texts.

 Schedule of Operation: